British Society for Rheumatology Biologics Register in Ankylosing Spondylitis (BSRBR-AS)

 We asked participants to fill in questionnaires at regular intervals during their study involvement (for a maximum of five and half years), depending on the medication they were prescribed.
 We also asked participants to keep a study diary with changes to their medications, note of hospital admissions and referrals.
 The questionnaires and diary cards were sent by post to participants’ homes, together with a pre-paid return envelope.
 We also collected data at participants’ routine visits to rheumatology departments plus, if participants had agreed to data linkage, some health information that is held in national NHS databases.

-If you have been a BSRBR-AS study participant and want to know more about data linkage and data privacy see the Information for study participants.
+If you have been a BSRBR-AS study participant and want to know more about data linkage and data privacy see the 'Data linkage and privacy' section below

 - Background and aims